2U (company): Business model

-2U has about 70 clients, mostly highly regarded universities, including Harvard University, Yale University, MIT, University of Pennsylvania, Georgia Tech, University of California, Berkeley, and University of Texas.
+As of 2024, 2U had about 250 clients including Harvard University, Yale University, MIT, University of Pennsylvania, Columbia University, Georgia Tech, University of California, Berkeley, Rice University, University of North Carolina, and University of Texas.

-2U signs long-term contracts, typically 10 years in length, with its client institutions.
-Students pay standard tuition.
-2U gets paid through revenue sharing.
+As of 2021, 2U signed long-term contracts, typically 10 years in length, with its client institutions.
+Students pay standard tuition as set by the partner university.
+Under this model, 2U got paid through revenue sharing.